Reducing and removing sugary drinks

 Reducing or removing sugary drinks will be most successful when you provide customers with affordable and attractive healthier options.

-There are a number of ways you can nudge customers and staff to make healthier drink choices by changing how drinks are placed, priced and promoted.
+There are a number of ways you can support customers and staff to make healthier drink choices by changing how drinks are placed, priced and promoted.

 Some ‘nudges’ you could trial in retail outlets include: